December 31st, 2011 | Mp3 Posts | 0 Comments

 4. Bon Iver – Bon Iver, Bon Iver

-The first version of this list didn’t even include this album, but then I listened to it again and, even though it’s an album I don’t listen to much, the thing is fucking brilliant, there’s no denying it.
-Justin Vernon‘s songwriting is tight as shit the whole way through, and the sounds!
+The first version of this list didn’t even include this album, but then I listened to it again and, even though it’s an album I don’t listen to much, the thing is brilliant, there’s no denying it.
+Justin Vernon‘s songwriting is tight the whole way through, and the sounds!
 The sounds!
 It’s a production monster!
-Holy fuck.
 Just listen to the drums/percussion!
 It’s insane – not because it’s fast and/or technically impressive, but just so creative and meticulous.
 And the lyrics – another “wow”.
 After For Emma, Forever Ago and this, I’ll be amazed if Vernon’s got any more genius in him – he’s spent more on those two albums than most do in a career.

 3. Handsome Furs – Sound Kapital